justin13601/AICancer/README.md

     Classification of Google-Sourced Images
 </p>

-Performance on correctly prepared images showed that the model could classify new data, provided the new data was prepared in the same method as the data in the dataset was prepared.
+Performance on correctly prepared images showed that the model could classify new data, provided the new data was prepared in the same way as the data in the dataset was prepared.
 Our model was trained on one dataset so it has learned to identify only one method of scan acquisition and processing, which limits performance.
 However, the architecture and concepts discussed could be generalized if more credible data is made available.

 ## Discussion